AND THE TWO SHALL BECOME ONE FLESH; so they are no longer two, but one flesh.

 (b) Eternal life is living forever in union with Jesus; see entry for John 3:15.

 And Jesus said to him, “Why do you call Me good?
 No one is good except God alone.

 (a) Why do you call Me good?
-Jesus knew the man was self-righteous and considered himself a good person.
-Jesus cut straight to the heart of the man’s sin by challenging his standard of goodness.
+Jesus knew the man considered himself a good person.
+Jesus cut straight to the heart of the man’s self-righteousness by challenging his standard of goodness.

 (b) No one is good except God alone.
 God alone is the definition of goodness and righteousness.

 Jesus spoke about good men, good servants, and good Samaritans, but no one is as good as God.
 We all fall short of his glory (Rom.
 3:23).

 (c) God.
 Most of the time when Jesus spoke about God, he called him Father (see entry for Luke 2:49).
 But when speaking to the religious leaders and those under law, he typically called him God (theos).